 A patent is a very strategic legal document.
 By drafting a well-written patent, you will have broad, enforceable rights that encompass a wide range of variations to your invention.
-What this means is that someone can’t change a bolt, dimension, or other small design feature and get away with stealing your invention.
+What this means is that someone can’t change a bolt, dimension or any other small design feature and get away with stealing your invention.
 A patent is initially drafted with very broad legal rights (claims).
 The USPTO will make us narrow these rights in the prosecution phase.
-This “over claiming” and then narrowing is known as prosecution and ensures that you receive the absolute broadest, strongest, and valuable rights possible.
+This “overclaiming” and then narrowing is known as prosecution and ensures that you receive the absolute broadest, strongest and valuable rights possible.
 If there were no prosecution, then it means you could have had stronger rights than you actually received.
 Keep in mind that having a patent is not what matters; rather, having a strong, enforceable patent that cannot be easily stolen is what matters.
 A weak patent may turn out to offer minimal to no actual rights or value.

 What Is Micro Entity?

-Micro-entity is a type of inventor class at the USPTO, created March 19th, 2013.
+Micro entity is a type of inventor class at the USPTO, created on March 19, 2013.
 Those who qualify as micro-entity receive a 75% discount on most government fees.
 Most inventors qualify if their individual (not household) income is less than $184,116 per year, and they have not filed more than four nonprovisional or design patents in the past.
 Fees quoted in the attached forms are based on micro entity.

-Boudwin Intellectual Property Law is an intellectual property firm that focuses on retaining rights for inventors through patent protection.
-We have experience in all technology fields, have conducted more than four thousand prior art searches, and have filed more than two thousand patent applications.
+Boudwin Intellectual Property Law, LLC, is an intellectual property firm that focuses on retaining rights for inventors through patent protection.
+We have experience in all technology fields, have conducted more than 4000 prior art searches and have filed more than 2000 patent applications.
 We only employ registered patent attorneys and agents.
-Each of our patent attorneys has a degree and background in either mechanical engineering, electrical engineering, biochemical/biomedical engineering, manufacturing engineering, systems engineering, civil engineering, biology, chemistry, and/or aerospace engineering.
+Each of our patent attorneys has a degree and background in either mechanical engineering, electrical engineering, biochemical/biomedical engineering, manufacturing engineering, systems engineering, civil engineering, biology, chemistry and/or aerospace engineering.

 How Do I Begin The Process Of Securing Rights To My Invention?